Simon Weaver

-Simon Daniel Weaver (born 20 December 1977) is an English football manager and former player who is manager of League Two side Harrogate Town.
+Simon Daniel Weaver (born 20 December 1977) is an English football manager and former player who is manager of National League side Harrogate Town.

-As a player he was a defender from 1996 until 2012 and notably played in the Football League for Lincoln City between 2002 and 2004, he also briefly played in the league for Doncaster Rovers, Macclesfield Town and Kidderminster Harriers.
+As a player he was a defender from 1996 until 2012 and notably played in the Football League for Lincoln City between 2002 and 2004; he also briefly played in the league for Doncaster Rovers, Macclesfield Town and Kidderminster Harriers.
 He also played at non-league level for Ilkeston Town, Nuneaton Borough, Scarborough, York City, Tamworth, Boston United, King's Lynn and Redditch United.
-In May 2009, he was appointed player/manager of Harrogate Town and led the team to first-ever promotions to the National League in 2018 and League Two in 2020, and is currently the longest-serving manager in the top four divisions.
+In May 2009, he was appointed player/manager of Harrogate Town and led the team to first-ever promotions to the National League in 2018 and League Two in 2020, but were relegated from League Two in 2026.